BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 Deep within Mirkwood can be found the halls of the Elvenking, Thranduil.
 This woodland realm is kept hidden within the forest, away from prying eyes and Evil thoughts.
 Thranduil cares little for the world beyond his realm and will not waste precious lives in keeping it safe.
 Yet as the years have gone by, even the Elvenking has come to acknowledge the growing threat that is beginning to rise in the old fortress of Dol Guldur.

 More and more frequently, the Elvenking has commanded patrols to go out into Mirkwood and clear out the Evil creatures that lurk in the gloom.
 For the spiders that once resided solely in Dol Guldur have become more brazen and vicious, creeping further and further north, towards the halls of Thranduil.
-Those in charge of the Elvenking’s patrols are tasked with clearing out these spider nests and protecting Mirkwood from all manner of unwelcome ‘guests’.
+Those in charge of the Elvenking's patrols are tasked with clearing out these spider nests and protecting Mirkwood from all manner of unwelcome ‘guests'.

 **STARTING BATTLECOMPANY**